 Reinstalling Windows can result in the loss of your critical data.
 Though you can always take a backup, there are several instances when you might lose all of your data.
 But there is no need to panic.
 You can always recover your lost data with the help of a good recovery tool.

 We recommend you to use Recoverit Data Recovery to recover your lost data from the System.
 With the help of Recoverit, you'll be able to recover all the lost data with the original quality preserved.
 It also allows you to configure your recovery with various practical and powerful features.
 Even though Recoverit is extremely powerful and feature-rich, it comes at comparatively affordable pricing, making it a very preferred choice for professionals.

 Step 1.
 After installing Recoverit and completing the registration process on your Windows PC, you are required to launch the tool and select a location or Drive.
 On the "Drive Selection window" you need to select a drive or location from where you want to recover your lost data and then hit "Start".

 Step 2.
-Selecting the Drive and clicking Start button will initiate scanning of your selected drive.
+Selecting the Drive and clicking the Start button will initiate the scanning of your selected drive.
 As the scanning proceeds, you will see the list of scanned and recoverable files being formed on a new window.
 Various features on this window allow you to configure the scanning process and scanning results:

 Step 3.
 Once you have all the scanned and recoverable files listed, you can now proceed with the recovery.
 To recover files, you need to find and select the files you want to recover.
-You can find the files by searching through search panel or sorting the files.
-Select the files and click on “Recover” button.
+You can find the files by searching through the search panel or sorting the files.
+Select the files and click on the "Recover" button.
 Choose a secure location on your System.
-The tool will recover and store all you selected files on the selected location.
+The tool will recover and store all your selected files on the selected location.

 Similar to BSOD, the Green Screen of Death on Windows 10 is also a complicated error.
-But by following right methods anyone can easily fix it.
-Thus, follow the above-mentioned methods to fix Green screen error on Windows 10.
+But by following the right methods anyone can easily fix it.
+Thus, follow the above-mentioned methods to fix the Green screen error on Windows 10.